-Remarkably enough, all of the extensions designed to date interoperate with the base protocol and with each other.
+All of the extensions designed to date interoperate with the base protocol and with each other.
 This, again, is a consequence of the protocol design: in order to check the interoperability of two implementations of Babel, it is enough to verify that the interaction of the two does not violate the protocol's assumptions.